 Andy will talk with you about your issues and explain the process simply and clearly.
 You will always remain in complete control throughout the session.
 Clinical Hypnotherapy isn't magic, but you will be amazed with the results!

 Hypnotherapy is drug-free and there is no physical contact.
 You’ll be completely aware during your session, and always in control.
-There are many forms of psychological therapy but clinical hypnotherapy is distinctive in that it attempts to address the client’s subconscious mind.
+There are many forms of psychological therapy but clinical hypnotherapy is distinctive in that it attempts to address the patient’s subconscious mind.

 what is clinical hypnosis?